800-922-2596 Call Now Book a Free Inspection

 How do you tell the difference between bees and wasps?
 We’ll cover bee vs wasp appearance, nests, stings and behavior.
 We’ll also throw in some tips for how to keep stinging insects away from your home or business.
 Gregory Pest Solutions is always ready to help when you have a bee or wasp problem.

-Bees vs Wasps Appearance
+Comparing Bees Vs. Wasps Appearance

 From a distance, bees and wasps appear very similar.
 They have similar coloration and striped markings.
 Up close you can observe the striking differences that set them apart.